 Are Brass Knuckles Illegal?

-Possessing a pair of brass knuckles is generally a misdemeanor crime in states where they are against the law, using brass knuckles in a violent crime can lead to felony charges.
+Possessing a pair of brass knuckles is usually only penalized as a misdemeanor charge.
+However, in states where it's against the law to have them, using brass knuckles in a violent crime can lead to felony charges.

-Brass Knuckles Dangers
+Why Are Brass Knuckles Dangerous?

-Although injuries from brass knuckles are usually serious but non-fatal, there are some cases where the use of brass knuckles has resulted in death.
+Being struck with brass knuckles can inflict serious bodily injuries such as broken bones, cuts, concussions, and eye and nose injuries.
+Although injuries from brass knuckles are usually severe but nonfatal, there have been cases where the use of brass knuckles has resulted in death.

 Brass Knuckles and Your Legal Rights